 Getting to Grand Teton National Park is relatively easy.
 There are several ways to get there, depending on your location and preferences.
 Here are some of the most popular options:

 The nearest airport to Grand Teton National Park is Jackson Hole Airport.
 This airport is located just 10 miles from the park’s southern entrance.
-The airport is served by several major airlines.
+The airport is also served by several major airlines.

 Grand Teton National Park is easily accessible by car, with several major highways leading to the park.
 Don’t forget to bring a map or GPS device.
 Cell service can be limited in some areas of the park.